ivadomed/model_seg_sci/dataset-conversion/README.md

 > **Note**
 > This assumes the nnUNet has been successfully installed and the necessary nnUNet-related environment variables have been set.
 Please refer to the [nnUNet documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md) for more details.

+#### Cropping around the spinal cord

+The cropping of the input images, spinal cord GT, and lesion GT around the spinal cord segmentation can be done using the `crop_around_sc.sh` script.
+The cropping is done based on the dilated spinal cord GT.